Series Title (Agency Series #): Description, Retention (Legal Citations)

 Retention: Retain permanently.
 (MOAR 166-150-0110(7))

-Budget and Revenue Manuals (BUD-005): These manuals are created to provide instruction to department staff about how to prepare budgets and forecast revenue.
+Budget and Revenue Manuals (BUD-005(a) and BUD-005(b)): These manuals are created to provide instruction to department staff about how to prepare budgets and forecast revenue.
 Manuals include instructions, examples, rules, contact information, forms, and a variety of materials in both paper and electronic form used to prepare the manuals.

 Budget Evaluation Records (BUD-008): Records documenting the evaluation of various budget processes.
 Includes budget requests and supplementary information, budget modifications, performance measures, and related information.
 Much of this information is maintained electronically in document-based formats.